Nikhil2138/MP2-C20-Desert_Trex_Runner/README.md

 # Desert Trex Runner
 # This game is an upgraded version of my previous Trex Runner game and it is created using P5 library of javaScript.
+# This game can be played on any device.
 #
 # Tutorial for PC/Laptop:
 # Press " Spacebar / |________________| " to jump.